mayeaux/nodetube/README.md

 npm run dev
 ```

+And that's it!
+Your first user registered will automatically be an admin user and you will be able to see the admin and moderation functionality.
+Each additional user will be a regular user and will be able to upload video, audio or images up to 500MB.

-For local development I recommend to use [Nodemon](https://github.com/remy/nodemon) to automatically restart the app.
+For ease of local development I recommend to use [Nodemon](https://github.com/remy/nodemon) to automatically restart the app.

 Docker
 ------